binyamin/dg-webring/.github/ISSUE_TEMPLATE/new-member.md

 Hey, welcome to the club! 🍻

 To get started, please write your name, and link to your digital garden.
-If there's an rss feed, you can put that as well.
+That's it!